vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 The public key is what we need in order to derive its Ethereum address.
 Every EC public key begins with the 0x04 prefix before giving the location of the two point on the curve.
 You should remove this leading 0x04 byte in order to hash it correctly.
 I recommend the excellent [Cloudflare article on elliptic curves](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) if you want more details.

 Use any method you like to get it in the form of an hexadecimal string (without line return nor semicolon).
 Here is an example of extraction using *grep*, *tail*, *tr* and *sed*.
-I'm sure there's an easier way to do but I'm not a bash guru.
+I'm sure there's an easier way to do it but I'm not a bash guru.
 You can find the scripts (python as well) on [my github repository](https://github.com/vkobel/ethereum-generate-wallet).

 **The examples below assume you saved the output of the openssl commands in a file named 'Key'**